ColCross/PHP-game/README.md

-# PHP-game
+# Liar's Dice (PHP)
-An interactive game using only HTML, CSS, and PHP
+A simple game of Liar's Dice using only HTML, CSS, and PHP